 If you're a Woolworths customer and belong to the Woolworths Rewards loyalty program, not only can you convert your Woolworths Rewards points to Qantas Points, you can also sign up to the Qantas Frequent Flyer program for free.
 You'll just need to sign up through this page on the Qantas website.
 If you sign up for the Woolworths Rewards program, you can transfer 2,000 Woolworths Rewards points for 870 Qantas Points.
 Find out more about earning Qantas Points with Woolworths.

 Other ways to get free membership

-A quick online search will provide you with a number of forums that will show you how to become a Qantas Frequent Flyer member for free.
-Qantas has a number of partners that also run promotions and offer free membership, so keep an eye out before you sign up with the program.
+A quick online search will also provide you with a number of forums that will show you how to become a Qantas Frequent Flyer member for free, so make sure to keep an eye out before you sign up with the program.

 Qantas offers one of the most competitive rewards programs available.
 Before paying any joining fees, always do your research and look out for promotions.
 Skip the joining fee and become a Qantas Frequent Flyer member without the additional costs.Back to top